NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoff EDA.md

   <a href="https://etedge-insights.com/featured-insights/government-and-policies/tech-layoffs-hit-indians-in-united-states-how-the-eb-5-program-offers-stability/">ET Edge Insights</a>
 </p>

-The global tech layoff dataset, covering the period from the beginning of COVID-19 (March 11, 2020) to the present (July 20, 2024), was cleaned in SQL during the first part of the project.
-(See <a href="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/Tech%20Layoff%20Cleaning.md">Tech Layoff Cleaning.md></a>) In this second part, I conducted exploratory data analysis (EDA) on the cleaned dataset using SQL and visualized the results with Power BI.
+The global tech layoff dataset, covering the period from the beginning of COVID-19 (March 11, 2020) to the present (July 20, 2024), was cleaned in <strong><em>SQL</strong></em> during the first part of the project.
+(See <a href="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/Tech%20Layoff%20Cleaning.md">Tech Layoff Cleaning.md></a>) In this second part, exploratory data analysis (EDA) was conducted on the cleaned dataset using SQL and the results were visaulized with <strong><em>PowerBI</strong></em>.
 (Data Soucre: <a href="https://www.kaggle.com/datasets/swaptr/layoffs-2022">Kaggle</a>) (See <a href="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/Tech%20Layoff%20Cleaning.sql">SQL code</a>)

-I created a map with the companies' locations marked as dots to visualize their distribution (<strong>Figure 1</strong>).
-It appears that most of the data was collected from companies in North America and Europe, suggesting that there is a limit to drawing conclusions or insights that are truly global from the analysis on this data.
+A map with the companies' locations marked as dots was created to visualize their distribution (<strong>Figure 1</strong>).
+It appears that most of the data was collected from companies in North America and Europe, suggesting the limit to drawing conclusions or insights that are truly global from the dataset
 <br/>
 <p align="center">
 	<img src="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/layoff_locationmap.jpg" width="700"/>